Maria Feodorovna (Sophie Dorothea of Württemberg): Issue

 Throughout her marriage with Paul I of Russia, Maria Feodorovna had ten children.

 Maria Feodorovna was a considerate, loving mother who managed to maintain genuinely close relationships with all her children despite the fact that Catherine II took over her two eldest sons in their early years.
 The future of her daughters and the education of her younger sons kept Maria's attention occupied during the first years of her widowhood.
 She had total control over the future Nicholas I and Grand Duke Michael.
 She was influential in the early education of her grandson, the future Alexander II.
-Maria tried to surpass the education which Catherine II had provided for her two eldest sons, but didn't choose the best teachers for the younger ones.
+Maria tried to surpass the education which Catherine II had provided for her two eldest sons, but did not choose the best teachers for the younger ones.

 Archives

 Maria Feodorovna's letters to her brother, Frederick I of Württemberg, are preserved in the State Archive of Stuttgart (Hauptstaatsarchiv Stuttgart) in Stuttgart, Germany, as well as her correspondence with other family members.
 Maria Feodorovna's correspondence with her parents, Frederick II Eugene, Duke of Württemberg, and Friederike of Brandenburg-Schwedt, written between 1776 and 1797, is also preserved in the State Archive of Stuttgart.
 In addition, Maria Feodorovna's letters to Friedrich Freiherrn von Maucler and his wife Luise Sophie Eleonore LeFort are also preserved in the State Archive of Stuttgart.